HUNDRED LEAF BLOSSOM

 'Still, you won't look at me.'

 With that he turned, returning the smile with his own lopsided grin as he grabbed his reins, looking as though he may hoist himself astride any second now.
-Mulan was very pretty, blushing and scratching her neck as she looked up at him, the expression on her face somewhere between amused and unsure.
+Mulan was very pretty, blushing and scratching her neck as she looked up at him, the expression on her face lost somewhere between amused and confused.

 He didn't want to say goodbye to her, not like this, not yet.

-And she didn't want to say goodbye to him, not after everything they'd seen.
+Neither did she wish to say goodbye to him, not after everything they'd seen.

-Shang's smirk fell a little as he bowed to her, taking her hand in his.
+Shang's smirk fell a little as he dropped his reins and bowed to her, taking her hand in his.
 His lips danced across her skin lightly, whispering softly against the lines his fingers had traced.
 It was softer than a true soldier's hand.

 'We've never been introduced properly.
 It's an honour to know you, Fa Mulan.'

-She met his bow, though with somewhat less grace and a giggle that echoed into the night.
+She met his bow, though with somewhat less grace and a snicker that echoed into the night.